Lithium-ion vs Lithium Polymer Battery: Which is Better?

 Part 9.
 FAQs aboout li polymer battery vs lithium ion battery

-Which is better Li-ion or Li polymer charger?
+Which charger is better: Li-ion or Li-polymer?

 Do lithium-ion batteries last longer than LiPo?